- Common Types of Bone Cancer in Cats; Primary & Secondary Bone Tumors

 Fibrosarcoma is one of the more common types of bone cancer.
 It takes a lot for fibrosarcoma cells to metastasize and spread via the lymph nodes to other parts of a cat's body, but even so, the fibrosarcoma cells are very aggressive at their site of origin.
 This is what professionals refer to as a locally aggressive type of cancer.

 Hemangiosarcoma is a type of bone tumor that arises from blood vessels.
 Despite being very uncommon, the cancer is quite aggressive when they metastasize.
-Not only does hemangiosarcoma pose a major threat as it begins to spread throughout the body, but veterinarians are not sure what causes hemangiosarcoma to grow in the first place.
+Not only does hemangiosarcoma pose a major threat beyond the affected limb as it begins to spread throughout the body, but veterinarians are not sure what causes hemangiosarcoma to grow in the first place.

 The main reason for this serious discomfort is that osteosarcoma creates a malignant tumor, meaning it is very dangerous and often fatal.
 The cells that osteosarcoma develops from are called osteoclasts and osteoblasts.
 These two cell types are essential for bone health, so the fact that cancer grows from these cells is scary.